sgitterend/Aight/DESIGN.md

 The LogIn activity will only show when no login is detected.
 So generally only the first time a user uses the app on a device.
 Parse will handle log in.

 ## Database
-Each event a user creates will be stored in a database untill the event expires (maximum
+Each event a user creates will be stored in a database untill the event expires (maximum of 90 minutes).
+Parse will be used as the database, since it offers easy to acces tools for storing and retrieving data.

+Two types of data will be stored: User and activity.

+**UserData** will be stored holding the username (string), encrypted password (string), and user object id (string).
+**ActivityData** will be stored holding the activity's description (string), expiry date (string), whether it is public or private (boolean), and the activity id (string).

+## Minimum Viable Product (MVP)

+The MVP version of this app allows for a user to log in, view events on the map, and create an event using gps location.
+Additional features are the ability to make events either public or private.
+And to add a settings menu which allows for the option to only show either private, public or both types of events.